correia55/PollMeBot/README.md

 * -da - all messages will be deleted in this channel;
 * -ka - all messages are kept in this channel, nothing is deleted.

+A channel can only be configure by an administrator.

 #### Example
 !poll_me_channel -da